 I don’t blow smoke up people’s asses nor do I befriend people solely for their social media stats because none of that matters to me.
 What matters to me is what kind of people they are on the inside and how they treat me.
 It’s not about who is the coolest or hottest blogger, not for me anyways.
 I’m not trying to sleep with them.
 I want someone who can relate to me.

-As bloggers, we have a little bit of real estate in the world to ignite change.
+As bloggers, we have a little bit of the real estate expertise from https://www.williampitt.com/search/real-estate-sales/fairfield-ct/.
 Change can come in all shapes and sizes, a charity campaign to raise funds for clean water, to bring awareness to pediatric cancer, to help someone through a shared difficult situation like a miscarriage or a medical diagnosis that might be hard to face alone.
 Online communities hold our virtual hands through all of life’s events, if we reach out and want it.

 My friends that I have met online are not virtual.
 They are real people.
 They have lives, families, jobs, interests and situations outside of the Internet but the Internet is our meeting place.